 A prolific author of a more than a dozen comprehensive (and comprehensible!) guides on various risk management topics, Melanie has delivered countless workshops, seminars, and keynote presentations for organizations simply unwilling to leave success to chance.
 Melanie earned a Bachelor of Arts Degree in Urban Affairs from American University (Washington, DC) and a Juris Doctor from George Mason University (Arlington, VA).
 She is a member of the District of Columbia Bar Association.

-On August 1, 2012 Melanie was named to The NonProfit Times Power & Influence Top 50, the 15th annual list of “the 50 most influential executives in the sector for the previous 12 months.”
-This annual tribute honors leaders who, according to the publication’s editor in chief, “…have nurtured their core truths, found a few more and are working to improve life across the globe.”
-This is Melanie’s fourth appearance on the NPT Power & Influence Top 50: she was first recognized in 2007 and then again in 2008 and 2011.
+On August 1, 2013, Melanie was named to The NonProfit Times Power & Influence Top 50, the 16th annual “celebration of the executives moving and shaping the nonprofit world.”
+This is Melanie’s fifth appearance on the list: she was first recognized in 2007, and then again in 2008, 2011 and 2012.

 Melanie is the former chair of the Legal Section Council of ASAE/The Center for Association Leadership, and during 2010-2013 she served on the Not-for-Profit Advisory Committee (NAC) of the Financial Accounting Standards Board (www.fasb.org).